 11 Cheap or Free Ways to File Your Taxes

-The VITA program offers free in-person assistance from IRS-trained volunteers for taxpayers who made $54,000 or less in 2016, as well as those with disabilities or limited English skills.
+The VITA program offers free in-person help from IRS-trained volunteers for taxpayers who made $54,000 or less in 2017, as well as those with disabilities or limited English skills.
 Enter your ZIP code in the locator tool to find the nearest tax preparation site (often a library, university, or community center).

 The TCE program is similar to the VITA program but designed specifically for older taxpayers.
-Americans 60 or older can get assistance from TCE volunteers, who are often retirees.
-The volunteers receive special training on issues particular to older taxpayers, such as dealing with pension- or retirement-related tax forms.
+Americans 60 or older can get help from volunteers, who are often retirees.
+The volunteers get special training on issues particular to older taxpayers, such as dealing with pension- or retirement-related tax forms.

 Check with state and local organizations to see if additional assistance options are available.
-For example, the New York City Food Bank offers free assistance to taxpayers with dependents who made $54,000 or less in 2016 and those without dependents who made no more than $30,000.
-Self-employed taxi drivers and child-care providers are also eligible.
+For example, the New York City Food Bank offers free help to taxpayers with dependents who made $54,000 or less in 2017 and those without dependents who made no more than $30,000.
 There are preparation sites in each of the five boroughs.

-The United Way and H&R Block offer free tax preparation and filing for taxpayers with adjusted gross income of $64,000 or less.
+The United Way and H&R Block offer free tax preparation and filing for taxpayers with adjusted gross income of $66,000 or less, including point them to valid tax credits and deductions.
 There are no age or residency requirements, and self-employed and contract workers can use the MyFreeTaxes software.
 It also works for homeowners, students, business owners, and investors.

 Active-duty military members can find free or discounted online tax preparation services from H&R Block and TaxSlayer, as well as special VITA sites on military bases with volunteers trained to deal with military-related tax issues.
 Free MilTax software, created specifically for military families, is available on Military OneSource.

-H&R Block software, including the free More Zero online edition, comes with free in-person audit support.
-Federal and state e-filing are free and taxpayers can itemize mortgage payments, medical expenses, and charitable donations.
+H&R Block software, including the free More Zero online edition, comes with free initial in-person audit support.
+Federal and state efiling are free and taxpayers can itemize mortgage payments, medical expenses, and charitable donations.
 Taxpayers can also use it to claim the EIC, but investment and small-business income aren't covered.

 Credit Karma's tax software includes free federal and state filing and covers homeowners, landlords, and taxpayers who are self-employed, itemize deductions, and have investment income.
-However, it doesn't support every situation.
+It doesn't support every situation, though.
 For example, it can't process multi-state or part-year state returns.